Mik-TF/mining_cluster/README.md

 ## Tools as Building Blocks

-To achieve our proof-of-concept, we created a series of basic tools that together form an modern FOSS cluster of nodes.
+To achieve our proof-of-concept, we created a series of FOSS tools that can be combined to build projects.

 - Tools
   - [ISO Boot Maker](https://github.com/Mik-TF/isobootmaker)